Skip to content

 How do I calculate the expected value of a sports bet accurately?

 To calculate EV accurately you need two things: the bookmaker's decimal odds and your own true probability estimate for the outcome.
 Profit = stake × odds − stake, then EV = (yourProbability × profit) − ((1 − yourProbability) × stake).
-The most challenging part is estimating true probability better than the market does — this requires building your own model, tracking line movements, or using sharp bookmaker prices as a reference.
-Without a reliable probability estimate, the EV calculation is only as good as the input it's given.
+The challenging part is estimating true probability better than the market does — this requires building your own model, tracking line movements, or using sharp bookmaker prices (Pinnacle, Asian Handicap markets) as a reference for true probability.
+Without a reliable probability estimate, EV calculation is only as good as the input.
+Most pros backtest their probability model against historical data before staking real money.

 What does a positive expected value mean for long-term betting profitability?

-A positive EV bet means that, on average and over a large sample, the bet returns more money than it costs.
-For example, a +$5 EV bet placed 500 times should yield roughly $2,500 in profit before variance.
-However, a single positive-EV bet can still lose money in the short run — EV describes the long-run average, not any individual outcome.
-Consistently identifying and betting only positive-EV opportunities is the core discipline that separates professional bettors from recreational ones.
-Variance decreases as sample size grows, meaning your actual results converge toward expected value over hundreds or thousands of bets.
+A positive EV bet returns more money than it costs on average over a large sample.
+A +$5 EV bet placed 500 times should yield roughly $2,500 in profit before variance.
+However, a single +EV bet can still lose money in the short run — EV describes the long-run average, not any individual outcome.
+Consistently identifying and betting only +EV opportunities is the core discipline that separates professional bettors from recreational ones.
+Variance decreases as sample size grows, meaning your actual results converge toward EV over hundreds or thousands of bets.
+Use Kelly Criterion or fractional Kelly to size your +EV bets responsibly so variance doesn't bust the bankroll before the edge materializes.

 Why does true win probability matter more than bookmaker odds in EV calculations?

-Bookmaker odds already embed a margin (the vig), which artificially inflates the implied probability above 100% across all outcomes.
+Bookmaker odds already embed margin (vig), inflating the implied probability above 100% across all outcomes.
 The odds tell you what the book thinks, not what the true probability is.
-If your model identifies a team's real win probability as 55% but the bookmaker implies 48%, that gap is your edge and drives a positive EV.
-Conversely, if your true probability estimate matches or falls below the implied probability, the bet is a losing proposition regardless of how attractive the payout looks.
+If your model estimates a team's real win probability as 55% but the bookmaker implies 48%, that 7-point gap is your edge and drives positive EV.
+Conversely, if your true probability matches or falls below implied, the bet has negative or zero EV regardless of how attractive the payout looks.
 The quality of your probability estimation is therefore the single most important factor in long-run betting success.
+Without sharper-than-market probabilities, no staking system — Kelly, flat, or otherwise — can produce profit.